basho/basho_docs/content/riak/kv/2.2.0/using/performance/open-files-limit.md

 limit maxfiles 65536 200000
 ```

 2\.
-Save the file, and restart the system for the new limits to take effect.
+Save the file and restart the system for the new limits to take effect.

 3\.
 After restarting, verify the new limits by running: